Matching Columns

 Contains

 Single-reference can be used only in Many-to-One relation.
-It does NOT apply for Many-to-Many relation.
+It does NOT apply to Many-to-Many relations.

 You may review the adjustment of the matching columns in the Dependent Dropdown database example.